bkhartmire/restaurant-review-rails-with-js-app/NOTES.md

 -Must render at least one index page (index resource - 'list of things') via JavaScript and an Active Model Serialization JSON Backend.
   ->click on button in restaurant show page to list all reviews ->click on button in citylist all
   ->on city show page, restaurants will be sorted by 1, 2, or 3 Michelin stars.
-Should be able to sort sub-cateogries by price, cuisine, user rating, or alphabetically.
+Should be able to sort sub-cateogries by cuisine, user rating, or alphabetically.

 -Must render at least one show page (show resource - 'one specific thing') via JavaScript and an Active Model Serialization JSON Backend.
   ->In a restuarant show page, have next button to load following restaurant in a city/country/cuisine